JacqsLabz/Sims4-Yootz-Story/2.14-Birthdays/00-index.md

 ----

-They had a birthday party for Emma becoming an young adult.
+They had a birthday party for Emma.

 ![](05-30-18_7-38-02%C2%A0PM.png)

 ![](05-30-18_7-40-00%C2%A0PM.png)

-"Oh, wow," Sara's eyes got big
+"Oh, wow," Sara's eyes got big,

 ![](05-30-18_7-40-13%C2%A0PM.png)